Scotland Summer Garden Adventure

 Keep a sharp eye on the water

-Monday, June 27
+Monday, June 26

-Tuesday, June 28
+Tuesday, June 27

 Today is a royally special day out!
 Balmoral Castle has been the Scottish home of the Royal Family since it was purchased for Queen Victoria by Prince Albert in 1852.
-We will enjoy a full day here visiting the grounds, part of the castle, gift shop and cafe.
-We’ll stroll the formal gardens on our private tour which cover some three acres and contain a range of Victorian glasshouses.
-(Breakfast included today.)
+It is one of only two personal and private residences owned by The Royal Family.
+The other is Sandringham which we privately visit as part of our Cambridge & the Gardens of Norfolk tour.
+We will enjoy a full day at Balmoral visiting the grounds, gardens, gift shop and cafe where we’ll have some tea and cake on arrival.

-Wednesday, June 29
+Wednesday, June 28

 Drummond Castle, Return to Edinburgh

-Rightly considered one of the finest surviving examples of the formal late Renaissance style in Europe, the terraced gardens of Drummond spill down and fan out in a state of regal order, as meticulously sculpted shrubs and trees vie for attention with precisely groomed, fabulously flowering planting beds.
+Rightly considered one of the finest surviving examples of the formal late Renaissance style in Europe, the gardens here were laid out around the 1630s.
+The terraced gardens of Drummond spill down and fan out in a state of regal order, as meticulously sculpted shrubs and trees vie for attention with precisely groomed, fabulously flowering planting beds.
 If you ever wondered what it is like to garden with the Scottish upper crust, Drummond Castle is your answer.

-Thursday, June 30
+Thursday, June 29

 All good things come to an end, but Huron Tours’ garden loving travelers leave with new friendships, wonderful memories to last a lifetime and endless garden inspiration to carry home with them!
 Our private car service will pick you up in the hotel lobby for your return flights.
-(Breakfast included.)

 A $1,000 per person deposit will hold your space.
 Please use the link above or below to access our online shopping cart.
 If you'd like to reserve over the phone, we'd be happy to talk to you and can be reached at either (504) 267-2057 or (800) 734-1192.